 - the mass usually enhances relatively homogeneously when small

 - larger tumors often have areas of necrosis, rendering it heterogeneous

 - linear enhancement of the choroid beyond the margins of the tumor should raise the possibility of choroidal involvement, although inflammation may lead to similar appearance 4

 - enhancement of the anterior chamber need not represent tumor involvement, with hyperemia, uveitis, and iris neovascularization all leading to asymmetric enhancement 4

 - careful assessment of the optic disc and optic nerve should be carried out to assess for involvement

-- extra-ocular extension through the sclera will be visible as an interruption of the otherwise hypointense non-enhancing sclera by enhancing tumour
+- extra-ocular extension through the sclera will be visible as an interruption of the otherwise hypointense non-enhancing sclera by enhancing tumor

 Treatment and prognosis

-Treatment depends on tumour size and the stage of disease (see retinoblastoma staging) and involves one or more modalities:
+Treatment depends on tumor size and the stage of disease (see retinoblastoma staging) and involves one or more modalities: